Thank You Letter to a Friend After a Favor or Kind Gesture

 Dear [Friend Name],

 I wanted to thank you properly for helping me with [specific task].
-You gave your time when I really needed it, and that made the whole situation much easier to manage.
+You gave your time just when I needed it most, and that made the whole situation much easier to manage.

-What helped most was the practical way you stepped in.
-You did not make a big deal out of it, but your help with [detail: driving, carrying, calling, organizing, watching the kids] saved me time, stress and more than a little frustration.
+What helped most was how practical you were when you stepped in.
+You didn’t make a big deal out of it, but your help with [detail: driving, carrying, calling, organizing, watching the kids] saved me time, stress, and more than a little frustration.

-I am lucky to have a friend who can be kind without making things complicated.
-Please know that I noticed it, and I appreciate it more than I probably said in the moment.
+I’m lucky to have a friend who’s kind without ever making things complicated.
+Please know that I noticed it, and I appreciate it more than I probably said at the time.

 Thank you again.
 I owe you coffee, dinner, or at least the first chance to ask me for help next time.